5 of the Most Popular Crypto Scalping Strategies in 2024

 Pros:

-• Psychologically Easier: For some traders, scalping is preferable since it allows them to bank small profits.
+• Psychologically Easier: For some traders, scalping is preferable since it allows them to bank small gains.
 This can be easier psychologically since there’s no anxious wait to see if a trade hits a longer-term target.

 Cons: